 Pedal Assist Electric Powered Cycles, E-Mountain Bike, Pedelec

+We invite you to enjoy the many miles of trail that are available for motorized use in the area.
 Please respect the rules that govern e-bikes and enjoy the area surrounding Moab in a responsible manner as a motorized trail user and an ambassador for your sport.

 E-bikes and other users

 E-bikes on shared-use singletrack trails should STOP for hikers, mountain bikers, and equestrians.
 Please stop, and lean off the trail to allow passing.
 Do not ride off trail to get out of the way as this damages sensitive biological crusts and your tracks will be visible for years.
 When approaching other users from behind, announce your presence, and wait for the user to pull off trail and give enough room for passing.
 When riding on a road, yield and announce your presence to other users before passing.
 When riding around blind corners always slow down and anticipate other users.

 E-bikes and equestrians

 Equestrians are concerned about e-bikes due to their speed, capabilities in sand, and most of all their silence.
 Gas powered motorized users are less of a concern to equestrians because the horse can hear them coming and is less likely to be startled by their passing.
 Do not ride up to or pass an equestrian unannounced.
 This can startle the horse and put you and the equestrian in danger.
 Please announce yourself from a long distance.
 Once the rider acknowledges you, he or she will give instructions on how to proceed.